wumbo-unreal/wumbo-unreal/_posts/2024-04-10-ui-material-radial-fade.md

 For this material, we want to control the fade transition with a scalar parameter named *Value*.
 Our goal is to make it so that a value of 0 makes the widget completely invisible, and a value of 1 makes it completely visible.

-By subtracting the distance from the parameter, we move step closer to achieving this.
+By subtracting the distance from the parameter, we move one step closer to achieving this.

 <img src="/assets/images/radial-fade-2.png">